signalogic/SigSRF_SDK/mediaTest_readme.md

 > 0x800 enable wav output<br>
 > 0x40000 enable analytics mode<br>
 > 0x80000  use a queue balancing algorithm to determine the packet push rate<br>

-### Event Log

-mediaMin always generates an [event log](#user-content-eventlog), with a default log filename of name_event_log.txt, where name is the filename (without extension) of the first command line input.
-Event log filenames can be changed programmatically (look for LOG_EVENT_SETUP in mediaMin.cpp)

 ### Packet Log